A society is not neutral; it is the result of traditions, beliefs, particular developments, and the choices of those who govern.

 Mana: the first principle of Polynesian societies

-Add to that the labour values of the first Protestant settlers and you get a society based on a system of work, exchange and money, commonly known as capitalism.
-However, we must not forget that capitalism allows for nepotism because of the monopolies or oligopolies it necessarily creates.
-Thus, you can claim an equality of surface based on work in a system that has privileged a certain part of the population for centuries.
-As a result, you get a country that lives somewhat on a myth that anything is possible although some groups have retained their economic and political power because of nepotism (communal or racial) made possible by the fact that they initially own the capital (financial and symbolic).
-As such, being white in the United States is still, alas, an outward sign of status.
-Thus, in the United States there are two value systems, one based on money (official) and one based on race (unofficial).
-Perhaps the second one will disappear in time, the future will tell.
+Some companies place money at the heart of their ethos.
+An example of this phenomenon is the United States where it seems that everything can be bought (except by those who put God before money, of course).
+How does one explain such a phenomenon?
+Money is the “great equalizer”.
+To unify a cosmopolitan society whose members have different basic values, one must find a common, fundamental value upon which all people can easily agree.
+In homogeneous societies, there is a stronger understanding of concepts that may seem opaque or subtle and cannot be quantified (cf: philotimo and mana).
+On the contrary, in a heterogeneous society, the possibility of quantification must be created to easily know one’s place and how one can progress from there.
+In the U.S., money is the accounting element par excellence.
+Add to this the work ethic of the first Protestant settlers and you create a society based on a system of work, exchange, and money, commonly known as capitalism.
+In addition to that, we must not forget that capitalism allows for nepotism because of the monopolies or oligopolies it necessarily creates.
+Thus, on the surface, one might claim equality based on work in a system that has benefited a certain part of the population for centuries (white Americans).
+As a result, you get a country that propagates the myth of equality, yet where whites have largely retained economic and political power because of nepotism (communal or racial) made possible by the fact that they initially owned the vast majority of capital (financial and symbolic).
+Being white in the United States is still, alas, an outward sign of status.
+Thus, in the United States there are two value systems: money (official) and race (unofficial).
+Perhaps the latter will disappear in time; indeed, only time will tell.

-Of course all these considerations should not make us forget that the great equalizer – “money” – is the work, under the combined effect of globalization.
+Of course, all these considerations should not make us forget that the great equalizer – “money” – is the work, under the combined effect of globalization.